cookieeikooc/FPGA-Pac-Man/bing_log.md

 ### Pacs
 There's 244 Pacs in the map, including 4 energizers, which flashes in the frequency of 8Hz (4 cycles a sec).
 ### PacMan
-PacMan has one round shape, two opened mouth with each direction, and 13 frames for dying animation, as the code block below shows.
+PacMan has one round shape, two opened mouth with each direction, and 13 frames for dying animation, as the code block below has shown.
 ```
 0: Closed 1: R wide open 2: R open 3: D wide open
 4: D open 5: L wide open 6: L open 7: U wide open